Cart 0

 Swimrun Orcas Island

-Swimrun Shoes: If you are looking for more details about what makes a good Swimrun shoe check out our Swimrun “shoedown”.
+Swimrun Shoes: If you are looking for more details about what makes a good swimrun shoe, check out our Swimrun shoedown.

 Swim Goggles: Just use your favorite open water goggles here.
 No need to overthink it.

-Tether (Optional but recommended): One of the more interesting aspects of Swimrun is the tether.
-Measuring 3m or 10ft the tether was originally used for safety purposes to keep both teammates close to one another.
+Tether (Optional but recommended): One of the more interesting aspects of swimrun is the tether.
+Measuring 3m or 10ft, the tether was originally used for safety purposes to keep both teammates close to one another.
 Now the tether is used as an advantage where stronger teammates will pull each other during their respective strengths.
-Check out our episode on the Swimrun tether.
+Check out our episode on the swimrun tether.

 Swimrun Undergarments & Socks: One of our more common questions!
-We also did great coverage of Swimrun undergarments with our friends Annie and Brooke from the Swimrun Labs.
+We also did great coverage of swimrun undergarments with our friends Annie and Brooke from the Swimrun Labs.

-The history of Swimrun begins with a drunken bet and a bar napkin course map of the Stockholm Archipelago in Utö Värdshus in 2002.
-The hotel owner challenged his friend and a few coworkers to a race where the bet was, “last team of two to Sandhamn pays for hotel, dinner, and drinks” according to Ötillö.
-As the story goes it took them over 24 hours to complete and everyone was too tired to cash in on the free dinner and drinks.
-Those four friends, sometimes called the Original 4, didn’t know it at the time, but they started the sport we know and love, Swimrun.
-The first commercial Swimrun race was in 2016 with ÖTILLÖ (which means island to island in Swedish), and that same course is now the Swimrun World Championship.
+The history of swimrun begins with a drunken bet and a bar napkin course map of the Stockholm Archipelago in Utö Värdshus in 2002.
+The hotel owner challenged his friend and a few coworkers to a race where the bet was, "last team of two to Sandhamn pays for hotel, dinner, and drinks" according to Ötillö.
+As the story goes, it took them over 24 hours to complete and everyone was too tired to cash in on the free dinner and drinks.

 Swimrun Photo Credit to Mark L Simmons Photography & AP Photoworks